LocalSearchBench: Benchmarking Agentic Search in Real-World Local Life Services

 To ensure \bench reflects real-world local life service complexities, we conducted a statistical analysis to understand user search behaviors and service interactions.
 Based on requirement complexity and reasoning demands, we classify questions into five intelligence levels (Table~\ref{tab:intelligence_levels}): \textbf{L1 (Basic)} for simple factual queries; \textbf{L2 (Advanced)} for ambiguous or multi-condition searches; \textbf{L3 (Intelligent)} for composite requirements with multi-turn reasoning; \textbf{L4 (Expert)} for personalized planning; \textbf{L5 (AGI)} for cross-platform coordination with adaptive reflection.

-We collect 1,200 single-hop questions from local life service platform M (90\%) and enriched sources (10\%) across six service categories: dining, lifestyle, shopping, accommodation, healthcare, and tourism.
+We collect 1,200 single-hop questions from local life service platform M (90\%) and enriched sources (10\%) across 6 service categories (in \S~\ref{subsubsection:Multi-Scenario}).
 The platform data captures authentic user queries, while enriched data provides coverage for complex scenarios underrepresented in natural logs.
-Following the intelligence level taxonomy in Table~\ref{tab:intelligence_levels}, we focus on L3 (composite requirements) and L4 (personalized planning) questions, as they require multi-step reasoning within a static environment, while L5 tasks involve dynamic cross-platform interactions that are difficult to simulate offline.
+Following the intelligence level taxonomy in Table~\ref{tab:intelligence_levels}, we focus on \textbf{L3 (Intelligent)} and \textbf{L4 (Expert)} questions, as they require multi-step reasoning within a static environment, while L5 (AGI) questions involve dynamic cross-platform interactions that are difficult to simulate offline.